wiloon/blog/content/post/archive-1/2013-04-19-移动sqlserver数据文件到其它位置.md

           Make sure the SQL Server Agent service is not currently running.

-          Run the Detach statement on the desired database: <ul>
+          Run the Detach statement on the desired database:

               Use Master